ybgskr12/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## This morning I was wondering where the sun was, but then it dawned on me.